odoe/learn-dojo/posts/data-aware-widgets.md

 }
 ```

-Once we've verified that are resource hasn't errored out on us and all is right in our resource world, we can start to look at the meat of our widget.
+Once we've verified that are resource hasn't thrown an error and all is right in our resource world, we can start to look at the meat of our widget.

 ```tsx
 <input